EmFey/odin-recipes/README.md

 ## Appendix

-This project is not done yet, no project is ever done
+This project is not done yet, no project is ever done, wink

 ## Authors